Amphetamines Uses, Effects, and Addiction

 Stopping amphetamine consumption after long term use results in withdrawal symptoms.

 Mild dependence can occur while using the drug as prescribed.
 More severe dependence and withdrawal symptoms come from abuse.

 Side Effects of Amphetamines

 Desirable effects of amphetamines include euphoria, alertness, and increased energy.
 Because of this, some use amphetamines to get high or to enhance their physical and academic performance.

 Adderall in particular is extremely popular on college campuses.

 Amphetamine use can have life-threatening short- and long-term side effects.

 Short-Term Side Effects

 Some of the less severe short-term side effects of amphetamines at lower doses may include:

-Long-term use of amphetamine can lead to the development of an addiction to the drug.
-Addiction to amphetamines can have a devastating impact on interpersonal relations and adversely impact work life.
+Long-term use of amphetamine can lead to addiction.
+Addiction to amphetamines is devastating for interpersonal relations and adversely impacts work life.